goelshubham/eventviewer-service/README.md

 ```
 rootObject = (JSONObject) parser.parse(new FileReader("/Users/sgoel201/Desktop/input.json"));
 ```
+Note: In production level application, I would create a multi-threaded application will be scheduled to run every five minutes and read the input log file.
+Multiple threads reading the same file at time will make this process fast.
+Once processed, the file should be deleted and the next file will be processed in order.

 3. Install Elasticsearch on your local machine.
 Elasticsearch is an open source software and can be downloaded from this link - https://www.elastic.co/downloads/elasticsearch